srv-partners/cbbt-er-data/README.md

 ## About this Repository

+> [!IMPORTANT]
-This repo is meant to be a temporary/alternate location to the GraphQL API in development.
-Therefore, it's encouraged to <em>not</em> rely on direct links to the JSON files contained in this repo for production code, as they are subject to change and deprecation in the future.
-However, this repo will use proper versioning tags (e.g. [semver.org](https://semver.org)), as to alert the user when there are version-breaking changes.
+> This repo is meant to be a temporary/alternate location to the GraphQL API currently in development.
+Therefore, it's encouraged to <em>not</em> rely on direct links to the JSON files contained in this repo for production code, as they are subject to change and/or deprecation in the future.

+Although JSON files in the "data" directory will soon be replaced by a GraphQL API, this repo will use proper versioning tags (see [semver.org](https://semver.org)) to both archive information and alert the user to version-breaking changes.
+Therefore, if you do use the JSON files for your code, make sure you are only linking to minor/patch version changes of a given major version.

+When the GraphQL API is finished and we have transitioned away from the JSON files located in the "data" directory, this repository will become the source of truth for up-to-date documentation about CBBT-ER materials for developers.

 ## Key Terms